CorinneKelly/computer_setup/README.md

 # computer_setup

-Scripts to help setup new aptop
+Scripts to help setup new laptop